 Displacement of Risk

 If you’re not familiar with displacement of risk, it is defined as when it’s unclear who owns the risk.
 A type of finger-pointing, such as “That’s your system, your employee, or your data.”
-Meaning, it’s not your problem.
-Not my chair, not my problem.
+This leads to organizations underestimating their part in the supply chain.

 Systemic Risk